skybert/skybert-net/src/linux/the-way-i-work/the-way-i-work.md

 offloading space for the applications on the main row.
 With three physical screens, that's in practice 18 virtual screens, which suits me just fine.

+I primarily use the mouse for image editing and web browsing.
+Thus, I have a number of shortcuts configured in Fluxbox, including: maximise/minimise window, turn on/off window decorations (to get more screen real estate), navigate between workspaces, move & resise windows, switch between keyboard layouts (American is the best for programming, but i also need Norwegian and German for writing emails) and launch the most important applications (which normally just means `urxvt` and I then start applications from there) and jump to any open application on any workspace (search type search).

 ## talk 💬
 The `talk` workspace has the different chat clients which I haven't